rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

                 self.vif_driver.delete_network_and_bridge(instance, vif)
  {% endhighlight %}

-Looking at a sample *nova.conf*, notice what that *CONF.xenserver.vif/_driver* value is.
+Looking at a sample *nova.conf*, notice what that *CONF.xenserver.vif\_driver* value is.
 Depending on the type of networking used (OpenVSwitch, Linux Bridges, and so on), this leads to different classes.
 Let's use OVS, for example.

     grep "vif_driver" /etc/nova/nova.conf
     vif_driver = nova.virt.xenapi.vif.XenAPIOpenVswitchDriver